CorradoLanera/gpteasyr/README.md

 the loop will evaluate the queries only where they were failed or not performed yet.

+> NOTE: Object not stored (on disk) will still be lost if the session
+> crashes!
+For maximum robustness, efficiency, and security, it is
+> suggested to transpose the logic onto a `{targets}` pipeline (see the
+> [manual](https://books.ropensci.org/targets/) for this; the idea is to
+> map each record to a branch of a single target, so that a successful
+> query never has to be re-executed.)

 ``` r
 # This is a function that take a text and attach it at the end of the
 # original provided prompt